 These fluffy almond cupcakes are light and soft, topped with a smooth almond buttercream frosting.
 They're flavored with almond extract and are reminiscent of a wedding cake.
 You can serve them at parties, showers, or any occasion!

 I've loved almond my whole life, ever since I started making almond spritz cookies and cut out cookies for Christmas as a kid.
-I've made lots of almond recipes, like strawberry almond cake, almond coffee cake, almond brownies, a flourless almond cake, and now these almond cupcakes!
+I've made lots of almond recipes, like almond croissant blondies, almond coffee cake, almond brownies, a flourless almond cake, and now these almond cupcakes!

 The cupcakes have a light and airy texture and are the perfect elegant treats to serve at birthday parties, bridal and baby showers, or as wedding cake cupcakes.